polkadot-evm/frontier/docs/frame/evm.md

 their balance, they can create and call smart contracts using this module.

-There's one-to-one mapping from Substrate accounts and EVM external accounts that is defined by a conversion function.
+Substrate accounts and EVM external accounts are mapped via customizable conversion functions.

 ## EVM module vs Ethereum network